-Once the Package is processed by MHO Counselor and it is determined that housing is available for the inbound family, the Kadena Housing Office will extend 2 or 3 options for viewing.
+Once the package is processed by MHO Counselor, and it is determined that housing is available for the inbound family, the Kadena Housing Office will extend 2 or 3 options for viewing.
 At this time the Sponsor can pick up the keys at the Kadena MHO (Bldg.
 217, Kadena AB) to view offered housing units.
-If the Service Member will be residing on Camp Kinser, pick up the keys at the Camp Kinser Housing Office (Bldg.
+If the Service Member will be residing on Camp Kinser, keys need to be picked up from the Camp Kinser Housing Office (Bldg.
 107, Rm 118).